amsehili/auditok/quickstart.rst

     [(['A', 'B', 'C', 'D', 'b', 'b', 'E', 'F', 'c', 'G', 'H', 'I', 'd', 'd'], 3, 16), (['J', 'K', 'e', 'e'], 18, 21)]

-Notice the trailing lower case letters "dd" and "ee" at the end of the two tokens.
-The default behavior of `StreamTokenizer` is to keep the *trailing silence* if it does'nt exceed `max_continuous_silence`.
-This can be changed using the `DROP_TRAILING_SILENCE` mode (see next example).
+Notice the tailing lower case letters "dd" and "ee" at the end of the two tokens.
+The default behavior of `StreamTokenizer` is to keep the *tailing silence* if it does'nt exceed `max_continuous_silence`.
+This can be changed using the `DROP_TAILING_SILENCE` mode (see next example).

-Remove trailing silence
+Remove tailing silence
 -----------------------

-Trailing silence can be useful for many sound recognition applications, including speech recognition.
-Moreover, from the human auditory system point of view, trailing low energy signal helps removing abrupt signal cuts.
+Tailing silence can be useful for many sound recognition applications, including speech recognition.
+Moreover, from the human auditory system point of view, tailing low energy signal helps removing abrupt signal cuts.

-If you want to remove it anyway, you can do it by setting `mode` to `StreamTokenizer.DROP_TRAILING_SILENCE`:
+If you want to remove it anyway, you can do it by setting `mode` to `StreamTokenizer.DROP_TAILING_SILENCE`:

 .. code:: python